-At the regular Council Meeting on July 6, 2021, Council resolved that the developer at the Gospel Rock site be authorized to proceed with the final design of the Gower Point Road traffic calming project and that other traffic calming design options (such as traffic lights) and their estimated costs be returned to Council for review in September 2021.
+At the regular Council Meeting on July 6, 2021, Council resolved that the developer at the Gospel Rock site be authorized to proceed with the final design of the Gower Point Road traffic calming project and that four other traffic calming design options (such as traffic lights) and their estimated costs be returned to Council for review.

 As part of the rezoning process for Block 7 in the Gospel Rock Neighbourhood Area, a Development Agreement was registered on title.
 The Development Agreement sets out the terms and conditions of the development, including a requirement by the developer to construct a road service and adjacent multi-use path on the portion of Gower Point Road running from Franklin Road to the Town of Gibsons – Sunshine Coast Regional District boundary.

 According to the agreement, the road must include traffic-calming elements, road alignment or other design features to facilitate a maximum speed of 30km/hr, with a focus on safety for cyclists.